MandlaMtsweni/PaySpaceTaxCalculator/README.md

  find login deatils under solution TaxCalculator/Area/InitialUser

-// Due to time i couldn't do as much i can, some stuff is missing like unit testing, but i have added integration test, the styling is not up to par as well, i'm writing this comments i know i can do much better given enough time. this work is only for two days, since i didn't get a chance to do it over the weekend.
+// Due to time i couldn't do as much i can.

   Thank you